RobloxAPI/rbxdump/README.md

 # rbxapi

-The rbxdump package is a Go package used to represent information about the Roblox Lua API.
+The rbxapi package is a Go package used to represent information about the Roblox Lua API.

 ## API References